hoteet123/broadcastClient/README.md

 in a fullscreen embedded VLC window.
 The helper script attaches VLC to a Tkinter window using the correct API for Windows, macOS, or X11-based Linux/Raspbian environments.
+If no stream URL is supplied, it defaults to `http://nas.3no.kr/test.mp4`.